intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/recommendation/README.md

    --dataset ml-1m
 ```

-### Run the wide and deep example with cemsus dataset
+### Run the wide and deep example with Census Income dataset
 ``` bash
    export ANALYTICS_ZOO_HOME=the folder where you extract the downloaded Analytics Zoo zip package master=... // spark master